k0retux/fuddly/docs/source/data_model.rst

   - ``MH.Attr.Separator``: Used to distinguish a separator.
 Some disruptors can leverage this attribute to perform their alteration.
+  - ``MH.Attr.Highlight``: If set, make the framework display the node in color when printed on the console.
+This attribute is also used by some disruptors to show the location of their modification.

   .. note::
      Most of the generic stateful disruptors will recursively